 Direct and Indirect Quotations (UTA PDF) Referenced in: 2 Corinthians 4:6; 2 Corinthians 4:13; 2 Corinthians 6:2; 2 Corinthians 6:16; 2 Corinthians 6:17; 2 Corinthians 6:18; 2 Corinthians 8:15; 2 Corinthians 9:9; 2 Corinthians 10:10; 2 Corinthians 10:17; 2 Corinthians 12:9 Reflexive Pronouns Description All languages have ways of showing that the same person fills two different roles in a sentence.
 English does this by using reflexive pronouns.
 These are pronouns that refer to someone or something that has already been mentioned in a sentence.
 In English the reflexive pronouns are: "myself," "yourself," "himself," "herself," "itself," "ourselves," "yourselves," and "themselves."
-Other languages may have other ways to show this.
-This page answers the question: What are reflexive pronouns?
+In English, these pronouns can also be used to emphasize the This page answers the question: What are reflexive pronouns?

-Pronouns (UTA PDF)

-Sentence Structure (UTA PDF)

-Reason This Is a Translation Issue

-- Languages have different ways of showing that the same person fills two different roles in a sentence.
-For those languages, translators will need to know how to translate the English reflexive pronouns.

-- The reflexive pronouns in English also have other functions.
+Pronouns (UTA PDF) Sentence Structure (UTA PDF) person to whom they refer.
+Other languages may have other ways to do both of these things.
+Reason This Is a Translation Issue - Languages have different ways of showing that the same person fills two different roles in a sentence.
+For those languages, translators will need to know how to translate the English reflexive pronouns. - The reflexive pronouns in English also have other functions.